exakat/php-dictionary/dictionary/short-tag.ini.rst

 Short tags may be disabled in PHP configuration, with the ``short_open_tag`` directive.

-Short tags are different from echo tags : those tags immediately display data.
+Short tags are different from echo tags: those tags immediately display data.

-From the manual : As short tags can be disabled it is recommended to only use the normal tags (<?php ?> and <?= ?>) to maximise compatibility.
+From the manual: As short tags can be disabled it is recommended to only use the normal tags ``<?php ?>`` and ``<?= ?>`` to maximise compatibility.

 .. code-block:: php